Bygdøy: Etymology

 The name is from Norse times (Bygðey).
 The first element is bygð 'built district' (area with houses and population) – in Norse times this was the only inhabited island in the inner part of Oslofjord.
 The last element is ey 'island'.
 (Bygdøy was originally an island, but it became a peninsula because of post-glacial rebound.)

 The island belonged to the Cistercian monastery at Hovedøya, but it was confiscated by the Crown in 1532.
 The name was then changed to "Ladegaardsøen".
 The first element in this new name was "ladegård" meaning "farm to give a manor (here Akershus fortress) income".
 The last element "-øen" is the Danish finite form of "ø" or "island".
 The old name was revived in 1877.
 It was first spelled "Bygdø", but from 1918 officially spelled "Bygdøy".
 However, the name Bygdø is preferred by many of its inhabitants and other West End inhabitants.

 Transportation

 Bygdøy is accessible by bus, as the Oslo Public Transport Administration's bus line n.30 runs every 10 minutes from Nydalen via Sentrum and Nationaltheatret.
 Between April and October, the neighborhood can also be reached by the local public ferry departing from Aker Brygge every 30 minutes.
-Cars are allowed and there is a large parking lot in front of the Kon-Tiki Museum.
+Cars are allowed and there is a modest parking lot in front of the Kon-Tiki Museum.